deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 		?a = ?l?u?d?s
 		?b = 0x00 - 0xff

+    **Optional:** Experiment with other rules found in `/usr/share/hashcast/rules`.

 	**Optional:** Another common password pattern is to prepend digits at the beginning of passwords.
 If you would like try this mask, run the following command:

 		hashcat --force -m 100 --potfile-disable --remove --outfile=LinkedIn_cracked.txt LinkedIn_HalfMillionHashes.txt -i -a 7 ?d?d /usr/share/wordlists/rockyou.txt

 <div class='alert alert-info'>Want even more practice?
 You can download the massive Troy Hunt haveibeenpwned SHA1 password hash list
 on the bottom of <a href='https://haveibeenpwned.com/Passwords'>this page</a>.</div>

 <div class='alert alert-info'>See <a href='https://github.com/danielmiessler/SecLists/tree/master/Passwords'>Daniel Miessler's wordlist collection</a> for more wordlists besides rockyou to try.</div>

 # Part 5.
 Secure Password Hashing

-~~Refer back to the benchmark command that you ran in a separate window for Part 3 step 7 (`hashcast -b`).~~

-Refer to the [benchmark output for a Brutalis](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40).
-(Running benchmark on your own machines is breaking on `scrypt` for some reason.)
-Units are expressed as (unit)H/s, or hashes per second, [thusly](https://hashcat.net/forum/thread-4908.html).
+Refer again to the [benchmark output for a Brutalis](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40).

-**Question:** How much slower is Hashcat in cracking bcrypt hashes compared to SHA1 hashes?
+{% include lab_question.html question='How much slower is Hashcat in cracking bcrypt hashes compared to SHA1 hashes?' %}

-**Question:** Would it be feasible to crack the passwords of LinkedIn breach if LinkedIn had used bcrypt instead of SHA1?
-Why or why not?
+Read about the bcrypt algorithm [here](https://en.wikipedia.org/wiki/Bcrypt#Algorithm), and also [here](https://stackoverflow.com/questions/6832445/how-can-bcrypt-have-built-in-salts)

+{% include lab_question.html question='Imagine that bcrypt is set to a work factor of 12.
+How many hashing rounds will Bcrypt go through to compute the final hash?' %}

+{% include lab_question.html question='An attacker knows that a user generated their password using 8 random lowercase letters exclusively (so character space of 26, length of 8).
+On average, an attacker needs to try only half of all possible passwords in order to brute force the password.
+The attacker has access to a Brutalis.
+How long would it take to crack the password hash if SHA1 had been used? bcrypt with the benchmarks shown for brutalis?' %}

 # Learn more: